 A conflict of interest for a company director arises when personal interests, duties to another company, or relationships influence — or could influence — their ability to act in the best interests of the company.
 Under the Companies Act 2006, directors must identify, disclose, and manage such conflicts properly to comply with their statutory duties and avoid legal or reputational risks.

-Being a company director is not just a title — it carries fiduciary and legal duties that underpin good corporate governance.
-One of the most crucial responsibilities is the duty to avoid conflicts of interest.
 Conflicts can occur easily: a director may hold shares in a supplier, sit on the board of a competitor, or have a relative working in a related company.
 Even if no wrongdoing occurs, the appearance of divided loyalty can undermine trust and expose directors to serious consequences.
-In this guide, Persona Finance explains how to identify, disclose, and manage conflicts of interest — and how to stay compliant with UK company law.

 The main statutory duties for directors regarding conflicts of interest are set out in the Companies Act 2006.
 The most relevant sections include: